hacks-guide/Guide_Wii/_pages/en_US/wilbrand.md

 {% include toc title="Table of Contents" %}

-Wilbrand, like LetterBomb, is an exploit for the Wii that is triggered using the Wii Message Board.

-Unlike LetterBomb, Wilbrand supports Wii menu versions down to 3.0.
+Wilbrand is an exploit for the Wii that is triggered using the Wii Message Board.
+It is compatible with Wii menu versions 3.0 through 4.3 in all regions.
-{: .notice--info}

 There are two methods listed on this page used to create the proper Wilbrand exploit.
 Wilbrand Web is recommended for its ease of use.